sendgrid/sendgrid-java/USAGE.md

   ```
 ## Delete a segment

-**This endpoint allows you to delete a segment from your recipients database.**
+**This endpoint allows you to delete a segment from your recipient's database.**

 You also have the option to delete all the contacts from your Marketing Campaigns recipient database who were in this segment.